crbovio/asset-unify/README.md

 ## Dry Run
   - only prints, does not make any changes

+# Google Credentials
+This service uses Google Sheets API.
+Once you've gotten your API credentials as a JSON file, save the JSON to macOS Keychain using something like Keyring.
+  - python -m keyring set "GOOGLE_KEYCHAIN_SERVICE" "GOOGLE_KEYCHAIN_USER" < path/to/credentials.json

 # Google Sheet Requirements
 The spreadsheet should contain the following headers:
 Serial Number - required